Hurricane Season

 Hurricane Season is a Gulf Coast noir from four characters’ perspectives, each circling a murder more closely than the last.
 Melchor has an exceptional gift for ventriloquism, as does her translator, Sophie Hughes, who skillfully meets the challenge posed by a novel so rich in idiosyncratic voices.
 Melchor evokes the stories of Flannery O’Connor, or, more recently, Marlon James’s A Brief History of Seven Killings.
 Impressive.’

-Julian Lucas, The New York Times
+Julian Lucas, New York Times

 ‘I found it impossible to look away.
 Hurricane Season unfurls with the pressure and propulsion of an unforeseen natural disaster, the full force of Melchor’s arresting voice captured in Sophie Hughes’ masterful translation.’